ChemeketaCS/csweb/content/courses/cs160/202020_32937/week10.md

 ## Algorithm of the Week: Computability

 * Read Ch 10 of Nine Algorithms book.
 It explores the idea of computability and how we know some things are uncomputable (and have since before there were computers!).
+This video walks through the central argument from the chapter:
+    {{< youtube videoid="P-JFwMQfCQ4" >}}

 * The [CS160 Reader - Nine Algorithms Supplement](http://computerscience.chemeketa.edu/cs160Reader/NineAlgorithms/Computability.html)
-has a video that talks through the dilemma posed in this chapter (and has a Dr. Suess style poem version of it.
+has a video that briefly recaps the halting problem and has an optional video with more information about Turing machines.

 ## Finals Week Prep